egvelho/text-network-pt-br-ugc/README.md

 # How does it works?

 The first step is the pre-processing of the input text, which is normalized to lowercase, trimmed and all the punctuation/accents are removed.
 After that, the text is tokenized and the stopwords are also removed.
-The last step of prepairing consists in the replacement of some slangs and internet slangs by theirs respective synonyms.
-This replacement uses an improved version of @avanco [UGCNormal](https://github.com/avanco/UGCNormal) dictionary.
+The last step of prepairing consists in the replacement of some slangs and internet slangs by theirs respective "formal" synonyms.
+This replacement logic uses an improved version of @avanco [UGCNormal](https://github.com/avanco/UGCNormal) dictionary.

 After that, a simple lexical coocurrence algorithm is used to break the text in a list of n-tuples, which length is based in the `coocurrenceWindow` parameter.
 Then, the following graph structure is generated based in this n-tuple list: